How to Increase Reliability and Pump Lifetime in EO service

 At chemical plants that utilize pumps with mechanical seals, EO is one of the most aggressive chemicals.
 It can swell most seal materials, causing the seal to fail within a very short time.
 Selecting a perfluoroelastomer, also known as FFKM, optimized for EO applications, could reduce the possibility of equipment failure.

+The thorough evaluation process confirmed that Chemraz® 541 is ideally suited to meet the rigorous demands of challenging EO applications and processes.
 Undoubtedly, it is critical for chemical companies working with EO to choose appropriate materials for their applications.
-By choosing WR®600 bearings for their canned pumps and Chemraz® 505 seals for rotary pumps, chemical plants in EO service can:
+By choosing WR®600 bearings for their canned pumps and Chemraz® 541 seals for rotary pumps, chemical plants in EO service can: